Konzisam/Financial-Data-Analysis-with-Python/Replicate.md

   - Open another terminal window and activate the environment (`conda activate <your environment name>`)
   - Register GCP Blocks using the command: `prefect block register -m prefect_gcp`
   - Create prefect GCP blocks on the prefect UI or using [this](https://github.com/discdiver/prefect-zoomcamp/blob/main/blocks/make_gcp_blocks.py) code:
-In our dcase, we do not require dbt blocks as dbt is running on docker and so we trigger it inside our script instead of using a prefect block.
+In our case, we do not require dbt blocks as dbt is running on docker and so we trigger it inside our script instead of using a prefect block.

+At this point you can actuall run the flow but using the command line.
+By running `python etl.py`, the script will run, calling all the processes in the flow.

+To go further and create a prefect deployment:

-7. Create  and apply deployments.
-For deployment you require the following command.
+7. Create  and apply deployments by running the following command.
 `prefect deployment build ./your-main-flow -n  “parent_etl”` (this is the name of the main flow function) It creates a 'parent_etl-deployment.yaml` file with metadata required by the agent to trigger the flow.